Why A Very High Percentage of Television Advertisements Fail

 TV ads are all about targeting the right person at the right time.
 A lot of the times, campaigns didn’t work because they were airing out of time slots, or on channels that don’t hit your target demo.
 For example, a commercial advertising a luxury car during a children’s program probably isn’t going to do well in the way of qualified leads.

-Also, as far as timing goes it is extremely important.
+Also, timing is extremely important.
 Ads for coats in July or tax preparation in October are broadcast in less-than-peak purchasing windows.
+To learn audience targeting strategies, see how to target your audience with TV advertising.

 Weak Creative Execution